Arjun-Sharda-Contribution-Forks/refine/documentation/docs/contributing.md

 npm run start
 ```

-## Running tests
+## tests

 `npm run test` command runs tests for all packages.
-If you're working on a package (e.g. `/packages/core`), you can run tests only for that package:
+If you're working on a package (e.g. `/packages/core`), you can run tests specifically for that package:

 ```bash
 cd packages/core